getartistry/artistry/wp-content/plugins/smart-manager-for-wp-e-commerce/readme.txt

 4. Batch Update (only in paid version)

 == Changelog ==

+= 3.19.0 (12.06.2018) =
+* New: Batch Update for WooCommerce Product Attributes & Categories (Beta)
+* Update: POT file
+* Fix: Column layout not maintaining state on refresh (Beta)
+* Fix: Multiple batch update not working (Beta)
+* Fix: Some minor fixes

+= 3.18.0 (24.05.2018) =
+* Update: StoreApps Connector improvements
+* Update: Tested with latest versions of WordPress & WooCommerce(v3.4.0)
+* Update: POT file
+* Fix: 'Shipping Country Code' field getting updated to blank on inline update using batch update (WooCommerce)
+* Fix: Columns not appearing in batch update in case of filtered results (Beta)
+* Fix: 'Post Date' not getting updated using batch update (Beta)
+* Fix: 'Price' field not getting updated when updating 'Regular Price' or 'Sale Price' using batch update (Beta)
+* Fix: Some minor fixes

 = 3.17.0 (02.04.2018) =
 * New: Added Batch Update functionality (Beta)